cspratik/learn-cs-pratik/content/docs/welcome.md

 We have also added everything about Trademark including description of each and every classes of trademark with a search facility.

 {{< alert context="info" text="You can search for any trademark class using 🔍 Search option given in top of this page" />}}

+## ⚠️ Disclaimer

+All the information contained in this Website are prepared and written by [**Pratik K Shah**](https://www.linkedin.com/in/cspratik/), Practicing Company Secretaries (“Author”) who is intended to provide general information on a particular subject or subjects and is not an exhaustive treatment of such subject(s).
+Author is not, by means of this website, rendering professional advice or services.
+While every care has been taken in the providing information in this Website, it may contain inadvertent errors for which Author shall not be held responsible.
+The information is not intended to be relied upon as the sole basis for any decision which may affect you or your business.
+Author shall not be responsible for any loss whatsoever sustained by any person who relies on this material.

+Further, this Website is not intended for advertisement and/or solicitation of work.